Ayouub-aj/git-warmup/README.md

-# "I prefer PHP for the backend,"
+"I prefer Node.js for the backend,"
 "IT Professional - Morocco"

 3 technical goals for this bootcamp: